tarngaina/lol_maya/README.md

 ### Infos:
 1. Misc:
     - Add fix for read/write file with suffix in name.
+    - Add fix for SKL bad joints order which caused bad animation blending like: Samira reload, Jhin reload,...
+        - You must have the original SKL of riot, rename it to "riot.skl" and put in the same location as your modded SKN\SKL that will be export out.
+        - This will attempt to sort your joints data to match original riot joints order. (not affect the scene)
+        - The joint names of your mod must be same as original riot joints.
+        - You can add extra joints to your mod, but don't remove joints.
+        - If there is no "riot.skl" found in the output location, the plugin will export the old way.
 2. SKN:
     - Read:
         - `33 22 11 00`: V0, V1, V2, V3, V4